99 women. 99 stories. 1 stage

 Vertigo, the fourth movement of the play, is dedicated to lunatics, rebels, dreamers and the illuminated.
 They walk on a thread, out of any social conventions, like Marta smoking her cigar wearing extravagant clothes, like Adila who grew up among Jehovah’s witnesses, like Vera, a real Antigone of Sarajevo’s siege.

 The fifth movement of the play is entitled Imposture.
 Here come the goodfellas, the adventurers, the business women who know the rules of the game and want to win it, like Hua, brilliant strategist of Wei Army; Nicole, a senior publicist who created the first feminist slogans; or like Dalila, super mother of five children each named after Egyptian deities.

 In the 6th movement of the play, Letters, women draw sketches, play lieder, write sonnets, or merely dream of doing it.
 Artists or dilettantes, they express their creativity: like Dinah, photographing suburbs; or like Erika, parading in worldly salons; or like Angelica, by painting a wild and vengeful tableau.

 The play ends in its 7th movement, Voyage, where women remember what kept them, 15 seconds or a whole life time: a lovely bright green feather for Felicite, the hijacking of a Delta Airlines airplane for Joanne, the company of wise masters for Yanina, or the simple pleasure of seeing things blurred for Georgia.

-Since 2015, the play 99 women by Geneviève Flaven was performed around the world with a few character adaptation and translation in local languages.
+Since 2015, the play 99 women by Geneviève Flaven was performed around the world translated in local languages and adpated to capture local women stories (for each adapation, Genevieve rewrites 10 to 15 characters).
 Women around the world use the 99 women play to unleash their creative energies and turn their collaborative power into action.